-- (1) The State must prove beyond reasonable doubt the capacity of a child who is 10 years or older but under the age of 14 years to appreciate the difference between right and wrong at the time of the commission of an alleged offence and to act in accordance with that appreciation. - (2) In making a decision regarding the criminal capacity of the child in question- - (a) the inquiry magistrate, for purposes of diversion; or - (b) if the matter has not been diverted, the child justice court, for purposes of plea and trial, - must consider the assessment report of the probation officer referred to in section $\underline{40}$ and $\underline{15}$ all evidence placed before the inquiry magistrate or child justice court prior to diversion or conviction, as the case may be, which evidence may include a report of an evaluation referred to in subsection (3). - (3) An inquiry magistrate or child justice court may, on own accord, or on the request of the prosecutor or the child's legal representative, order an evaluation of the criminal capacity of the child referred to in subsection (1), in the prescribed manner, by a suitably qualified person, which must include an assessment of the cognitive, moral, emotional, psychological and social development of the child. - (4) If an order has been made by the inquiry magistrate or child justice court in terms of subsection (3), the person identified to conduct an evaluation of the child must furnish the inquiry magistrate or child justice court with a written report of the evaluation within 30 days of the date of the order. - (5) Where an inquiry magistrate or child justice court has found that a child's criminal capacity has not been proved beyond a reasonable doubt, the inquiry magistrate or child justice court may, if it is in the interests of the child, cause the child to be taken to a probation officer for any further action in terms of section 9.
+- (1) The State must prove beyond reasonable doubt the capacity of a child who is 10 years or older but under the age of 14 years to appreciate the difference between right and wrong at the time of the commission of an alleged offence and to act in accordance with that appreciation. - (2) In making a decision regarding the criminal capacity of the child in question- - (a) (i) the inquiry magistrate, for purposes of diversion; or - (ii) if the matter has not been diverted, the child justice court, for purposes of plea and trial, must consider the assessment report of the probation officer referred to in $\underbrace{\text{section } 40}$ and all evidence placed before the inquiry magistrate or child justice court prior to diversion or conviction, as the case may be, which evidence may include a report of an evaluation referred to in subsection (3); and

+(b) the inquiry magistrate or the child justice court must consider the cognitive, moral, emotional, psychological and social development of the child.

+[subsection (2) substituted by section 2(a) of Act 14 of 2014]

+(3) An inquiry magistrate or child justice court may, on own accord, or on the request of the prosecutor or the child's legal representative, order an evaluation of the criminal capacity of the child referred to in subsection (1), in the prescribed manner, by a suitably qualified person.

+[subsection (3) substituted by section 2(a) of Act 14 of 2014]

+- (4) If an order has been made by the inquiry magistrate or child justice court in terms of subsection (3), the person identified to conduct an evaluation of the child must furnish the inquiry magistrate or child justice court with a written report of the evaluation within 30 days of the date of the order. - (4A) The provisions of section 77(2), (3) and (4) of the Criminal Procedure Act apply with the changes required by the context to a report referred to in subsection (4). - [subsection (4A) inserted by section 2(b) of Act 14 of 2014] - (5) Where an inquiry magistrate or child justice court has found that a child's criminal capacity has not been proved beyond a reasonable doubt, the inquiry magistrate or child justice court may, if it is in the interests of the child, cause the child to be taken to a probation officer for any further action in terms of section 9.